aureliojargas/clitest/dev/test.md

-#  Test suite for cltest
+#  Test suite for clitest

-This is the test file for the `cltest` program.
+This is the test file for the `clitest` program.
 Yes, the program can test itself!

 This file runs all the files inside the `dev/test` folder and checks the results.
 The command line options are also tested.

-    Usage: ./cltest dev/test.md
+    Usage: ./clitest dev/test.md

 ## Preparing

-Make sure we're on the same folder as `cltest`, since all the file paths here are relative, not absolute.
+Make sure we're on the same folder as `clitest`, since all the file paths here are relative, not absolute.

 ```
-$ test -f ./cltest; echo $?
+$ test -f ./clitest; echo $?
 0
 $ test -d ./dev/test/; echo $?
 0